senzee1984/EDRPrison/README.md

 # Detections and Mitigations
+The following approaches can be used to detect or mitigate the use of EDRPrison.
+However, depending on the environment, some of these detections could result in false positives (FP).

 ### Driver Load Event
-- If the WinDivert driver is not installed on the system, EDRPrison will install the callout driver upon first execution.
-Both the OS and the telemetry will log this event.
+- If the WinDivert driver is not already installed on the system, EDRPrison will install the callout driver upon first execution.
+Both the OS and telemetry systems will log this event.

 ### Existence of WinDivert Files
-- EDRPrison and other WinDivert-dependent programs require WinDivert64.sys and WinDivert.dll to be on the disk.
+- EDRPrison and other programs dependent on WinDivert require the presence of WinDivert64.sys and WinDivert.dll on the disk.
+Monitoring for these files can help in detecting such programs.

 ### WinDivert Usage Detection Tools
-- Some tools, such as WinDivertTool, can detect processes currently using WFP.
+- Tools like [WinDivertTool](https://github.com/basil00/WinDivertTool) can detect processes that are currently utilizing the Windows Filtering Platform (WFP).

 ### Packet Drop/Block Actions Against EDR Processes
-- Elastic has a detection rule that can be used to detect packet drop or block actions against security software processes.
+- Elastic has a detection [rule](https://www.elastic.co/guide/en/security/current/potential-evasion-via-windows-filtering-platform.html) that can identify packet drop or block actions against security software processes, which can indicate the presence of EDRPrison.

 ### Review Registered WFP Providers, Filters, and Callouts
-- Tool WFPExplorer helps administrators review active WFP sessions, registered callouts, and filters.
+- Tool [WFPExplorer](https://github.com/jdu2600/WFPExplorer) assists administrators in reviewing active WFP sessions, registered callouts, and filters.

 ### Adminless
-- A future feature that could add additional protections for driver installment.
+- A potential future feature could add additional protections for driver installation, further enhancing the security against unauthorized use of drivers like WinDivert.

-# Further Evasion
+# Red Team Strategies to Subvert Detections
-From a red teamer's perspective, we can subvert some of the above detections depending on the environment's security configurations.
+From a red team perspective, several strategies can be employed to subvert the aforementioned detections, depending on the environment's security configurations.

 ### Seek An Alternative To WinDivert
-- If WinDivert is considered malicious in the environment, we can seek signed, open-source alternatives, have fewer records for malicious purposes, and allow packet interception, reinjection, and other manipulation.
+- If WinDivert is considered malicious in the environment, alternative signed, open-source drivers can be used.
+These alternatives should have fewer records of malicious use and still support packet interception, reinjection, and other manipulation techniques.

 ### Reuse An Installed Or Built-in WFP Callout Driver
-- If all external drivers are considered unauthorized unless approved, it is challenging but possible to reverse engineer an installed or built-in WFP callout driver and reuse its callout functions.
-Many security software solutions have their own WFP callout drivers.
+- In environments where external drivers are unauthorized unless approved, it is challenging but feasible to reverse-engineer an installed or built-in WFP callout driver.
+By reusing its callout functions, red teamers can leverage existing drivers.
+Many security software solutions include their own WFP callout drivers that can be repurposed.

 ### Change Action To Intercepted Packets
-- Redirect or proxy the packets instead of blocking or dropping them.
+- Instead of blocking or dropping intercepted packets, red teamers can redirect or proxy them.
+This method can avoid detection rules focused on packet drop or block actions, while still achieving the desired interference with EDR processes.